moliad/steel/README.md

 slim libraries
 ====

-In order to run the stuff in this repository, you need to get the slim library manager and the module packages from Github.
+In order to run the stuff in this repository, you need to get the slim library manager and its module packages from Github.

 The apps and scripts here are setup to use the libraries within a subfolder or from an external source.